-But keep this in mind: A lot of Season 2's scripts were rehashes from the backlog created for Star Trek: Phase II due to the writers' strike at that time.
+But keep this in mind: Due to the writers' strike at that time, a lot of Season 2's scripts were rehashes from the backlog created for Star Trek: Phase II.
 In many of those stories, she effectively was Dr. McCoy.

 Seinfeld Is Unfunny: It's hard to understand how hard-hitting and terrifying the Cliff Hanger ending of "The Best of Both Worlds part I" was, especially after TNG and the subsequent Trek spinoffs DS9, VOY, and ENT started making regular use of such endings.

 Some Anvils Need to Be Dropped: The two-part episode "Chain of Command" drops a massive anvil against the use of torture.
 It shows the experience of torture is so absolutely dehumanizing and horrific that it can break even the strongest person.
 People like to quote Picard's "THERE!
 ARE!
 FOUR!
 LIGHTS!" but tend to forget that he said this after another Cardassian came in with orders for his release, and what he said to Troi after he was back on the Enterprise:

 Picard: What I didn't put in the report was that at the end he gave me a choice - between a life of comfort or more torture.
 All I had to do was to say that I could see five lights when, in fact, there were only four.
 Troi: You didn't say it?
 Picard: No!
 No. But I was going to.
 I would have told him anything.
 Anything at all!
 But more than that, I believed that I could see five lights.